Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 > **CONFIRM UNDERSTANDING**: Compare the return result of `p` versus `puts` to
 > make sure you see the difference between returning `nil` and `"Hello World"`.

-It actually does more than just that -- it's designed for debugging. `p` is a method that shows a more "raw" version of an object.
+The `p` method is especially handy when debugging.
+It "shows" hidden characters like the newline character `"\n"`. `p` shows a more "raw" version of an object.
 For example:

 ```ruby
 puts "Hello World\n"